cdavidmaxey/cdavidmaxey.github.io/_posts/2016-10-01-Collaborative-and-Proactive-Solutions-problem-solving.md

 - Collaborative & Proactive Solutions
 - Collaborative Problem Solving
 - 💛 Social Emotional Learning
-- 📚 Books for Parents
-- 📚 Books for Teachers
 ---
 <blockquote><div>
 <p>Are we treating chronically misbehaving children as though they don’t want to behave, when in many cases they simply <i>can’t</i>&#8239;?
 That might sound like the kind of question your mom dismissed as making excuses.
 But it’s actually at the core of some remarkable research that is starting to revolutionize discipline&hellip;.</p>